Compassion and Commitment to Justice

 Swimming Pool Accidents

-Swimming pool owners have a responsibility to ensure small children cannot access their pool while wandering about unattended.
+Swimming pool owners are responsible for ensuring small children cannot access their pool while wandering about unattended.
 Shallow areas must be properly marked so no one tries to dive into those areas.
-Pools must also always be properly maintained and cleaned, so visitors do not become sick after swimming or do not slip on the nearby pavement.
+Pools must always be properly maintained and cleaned so visitors do not become sick after swimming or do not slip on the nearby pavement.

 How Can You Prove a Property Owner’s Negligence?